 Our undergraduate degrees combine the best of Drama School (conservatoire) training with the best of university education and our postgraduate courses are vocational programmes that aim to equip you with advanced industry skills, as well as provide the opportunity for artistic experiment and research.

 We think it is particularly important that theatre should have social purpose and although we place the performer at the centre of our work there is a strong focus on the audience.
 We believe that theatre is about 'us' not about 'me'.

 BA Acting offers Drama School training within a university context.
 Its aim is to prepare students for professional work in the theatre, television and film industries.
-Offering 30 contact hours a week for 30 weeks of the year this is an intense vocational training programme.
+Students can expect in excess of 18 hours of scheduled classes each week.